Talcum Baby Powder Settlements

 - Mined talc often contains contaminating minerals, including asbestos, known to cause mesothelioma.[1]

-- Federal regulations from the 1970s are supposed to ensure any asbestos is removed before talc goes into consumer products, but traces of asbestos have been found in talcum powder.
+- Federal regulations from the 1970s are supposed to ensure that any asbestos is removed before talc is used in consumer products.
+Despite this, studies have found traces of asbestos in talcum powder.

 - Contaminating asbestos could be a factor in causing cancer.